Eisenach West station: The development of the station

 Already between 1902 and 1905, with the construction of the Schwebda–Wartha railway via Creuzburg, Mihla and Treffurt, the traffic volume had increased and the operation of trains became more complicated due to the increasing density of services.

 At the same time, it was necessary to raise the tracks by up to 4 m in order to be able to remove the numerous level crossings in the urban area.
 The town provided 500,000 marks for this first significant project of the 20th century.
-10,000 m³ rubble masonry, 850 t of structural steel for viaducts and about 340,000 m³ gravel and track bed were installed on the about 4 km-long route from the Eisenach gas works to the bridge over the Hörsel at Köpping.
+10,000 m^{3} rubble masonry, 850 t of structural steel for viaducts and about 340,000 m^{3} gravel and track bed were installed on the about 4 km-long route from the Eisenach gas works to the bridge over the Hörsel at Köpping.
 Since then, there has been a 4 m-high wall along the Rennbahn through the Eisenach cityscape.
 In the course of the construction work, the West station also had to be raised to the level of the new railway and the station was given its present shape and further sets of points were added for auxiliary tracks.